RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 use the devices, the user may be prompted by the browser to give permissions.

+Detached media can be used when starting a call.
+Detached media is created locally outside of a call and must be managed by the application.
+It can be used when making a call by passing an array of detached track ids in the media object.
+You can start a call with a mixture of detached and requested media, however, you can only use one of each type (audio, video, screen).
+For example, you could include a detached track id for video, and set MediaConstraint.audio: true, but you can't set MediaConstraint.video: true if you have passed in a detached track id of kind video.

 #### Parameters

 *   `destination` **([call.SIP_URI][55] | [call.TEL_URI][56])** The desired destination.